Honors College Students in the College of Arts and Sciences

 - Environmental Studies students enrolled in ENVS 201.

-- HCOL 101 can be waived for students who are already engaged in their honors research project.
-This will require the submission of a waiver request form completed by the student and their thesis supervisor.
+- All students needing to waive HCOL 101 will be required to submit a waiver request form which is to be completed by the student and their thesis supervisor.
 Students must submit this form to the College of Arts and Sciences Dean's Office at 438 College Street one week prior to the add/drop deadline during the semester in which they wish to waive the HCOL requirement.
 The Honors Committee will review the form to determine if the student is eligible for a waiver of the HCOL 101 requirement.